marcelpetersen/mobil/_posts/2019-08-23-how-car-dealers-can-increase-their-revenue-by-going-digital.md

 tags: []

 ---
 Do you run a car dealership and own a loaner fleet of courtesy cars?
-Ever wonder about how going digital can effect your company's revenue in a positive, longterm way?
+Ever wonder about how going digital can effect your company positively in the longterm?

 ![](/uploads/2019/08/23/carrentalarticlebody.jpeg)